markjmeyer/BPA/README.md

 # Bayesian (sero) Prevalence Aanalysis or BPA

-The file script.R contains code to reproduce the analysis in Meyer, Yan, Schlageter, Kraemer, Rosenberg, and Stoto (2021), Submitted to \emph{American Journal of Epidemiology}
+The file script.R contains code to reproduce the analysis in Meyer, Yan, Schlageter, Kraemer, Rosenberg, and Stoto (2021), Adjusting COVID-19 seroprevalence survey results to account for test sensitivity and specificity.
+The code is dependent upon the R packages nimble, dplyr, mcmcplots, and coda.
+Data for prior consturction is available in the file prior_data.csv.
-as a “Practice of Epidemiology and Methodology” article February 27, 2021